Lemon Water. Fad Or Fabulous?

 Start the day off with lemon water

 Advocates of the zesty stuff claim this super-hydrating drink helps to kick start the digestive system first thing, so that it’s better able to absorb nutrients efficiently as the day goes on.
-Lemon juice also contains pectin, a soluble fibre that’s been shown to aid weight loss, so there’s a chance it could help you stay trim too.
+Lemon peel has also been shown in studies to prevent weight gain and fat build up.
+Simply throw the lemon peel into the warm lemon water along with the juice.
+That’s a benefit we can all appreciate.

 Although they seem quite acidic, once metabolized lemons also have an alkalizing effect, which can reduce the risk of inflammation and help balance the body’s natural pH levels.
 The list of lemony benefits doesn’t end there.